chemzqm/counter/Readme.md

-# counter
+# Counter

-  A simple counter for component
+  A simple counter with number change animation for component

 ## Installation